void-ansible-roles/jekyll/README.md

 Optional Variables:
   * jekyll_ssl_certificate_path: if not using letsencrypt but using ssl, this must be the path to the certificate's full chain
   * jekyll_ssl_key_path: if not using letsencrypt but using ssl, this must be the path to the certificate keyfile
+  * jekyll_source_host: the host from which the jekyll source files will be retrieved, defaults to "github.com"
+  * jekyll_source_port: the port to connect to on the host containing the jekyll source material, defaults to 443

 Files Required:
   * None